World War 3 within a Fortnight!

 September 1955 and something for the 74th brats to look forward to?
 This Daily Express headline from 1955 reminds us of just how close we were to nuclear war.
 The newspaper had a thick black border encompassing the whole of the front and back pages.
 This was only one of the many scares in the Cold War between the USSR and the West.

-The West's defences naturally involved the RAF and hence it's many ex-brats in keeping our V-Force Bombers at the ready.
+The West's defences naturally involved the RAF and hence it is that many ex-brats were involved in keeping our V-Force Bombers at the ready.

 V-Force: the RAF in the Midst of the Cold War.